 Search Strategy

 A comprehensive search strategy was used to undertake searches across ten databases (CINAHL, EMCARE, PsycINFO, HMIC, EMBASE, Web of Science, PubMed, MEDLINE, EBSCOHOST and COCHRANE) for primary articles published from January 1999 to January 2020.
-Initial search on YAs with kidney condition retrieved small papers therefore, the inclusion criteria was broadened to include other long-term conditions to understand their perspective.
+An initial search for papers exploring the experiences of YAs with a kidney condition, retrieved a small number of papers therefore the inclusion criteria were broadened to include other long-term conditions.
 A combination of key words and terms (Table 1) to ensure relevant articles were identified were used for the search.
 Table 1 is provided as supplementary material.
 The title and abstract for all citations were screened for articles that met the inclusion criteria and duplicates removed.
 The reference list of relevant studies was screened for additional relevant papers.
 The retrieved articles were further screened using the inclusion and exclusion criteria detailed in the study selection.
 In this review the term treatment decision is used for studies on other long-term conditions (such as cancer, asthma, diabetes, cystic fibrosis, and sickle cell) and the term therapy decision is used for studies on kidney disease.
-This paper presents the findings of an integrative literature synthesis to understand young adults decision-making experiences.
+This paper presents the findings of an integrative literature synthesis to understand young adults experiences of decision-making in healthcare.